Terminus Le Carrefour

-Terminus Le Carrefour is an Exo bus terminus across boulevard Le Carrefour from the Carrefour Laval at the corner of Terry Fox Avenue.
+Terminus Le Carrefour is an ARTM bus terminus across boulevard Le Carrefour from the Carrefour Laval at the corner of Terry Fox Avenue.
 It is one block west of Autoroute 15.
 A Radisson Hotel is located between Terry Fox Avenue and the Autoroute, and a Hilton Hotel and a Sheraton Hotel are nearby.

 South of the terminus are 226 park and ride spaces.